ujunwadoris/cybersecurity-labs/README.md

 ---
-# 🧠 Cybersecurity Labs — Week 4
+#  Cybersecurity Labs — Week 4

-*Author:* Ujunwa Doris Dimejesi
-*Repository:* cybersecurity-labs

----

 ## 🔍 Lab Summary
 This week focused on *Nmap scanning and SMB enumeration* of the Metasploitable virtual machine from Kali Linux.